major/major.io/content/posts/2020/2020-06-11-my-experience-with-keto-so-far.md

 categories:
 - Blog Posts
 date: '2020-06-11'
-description: Moving to the keto lifestyle is a big change.
+summary: Moving to the keto lifestyle is a big change.
 It's more than just a diet and I'll share my ups and downs from my journey.
 images:
 - images/2020-06-11-plates-and-bowls.jpg